donnovan-lyons/dlyons8.github.io/_posts/2018-05-28-iteration_vs_recursion.markdown

 In this CLI game, the game starts when the `#runner` method is run.
 Then a welcome message is initially printed to the screen via the `#welcome` method, and via `#initial_round` an initial number is given based on the sum of two randomly picked numbers between 1 and 11.
 Then an until loop is entered.
 This is where our recursive method comes into play.
 The hit method prompts the user to enter “h” or “s” If anything else is an entered, an invalid response is entered, and we go into the recursive method that remains infinite until a desired response is entered.

 This is only the beginning of my understanding of the use of recursion.
-The benefits of using recursion will also vary depending on the language used, and appears to be more commonly used to solve more mathematically related problems than what is required for full-stack web development.
+The benefits of using recursion will also vary depending on the language used and appears to be more commonly used to solve more mathematically related problems than what is required for full-stack web development.

 Sources: